We have this great opportunity in the world of today, to share what we do and sell and think online.

 But I don’t have the right photo for the header, and the only photos I have of me are 2 years old and don’t look like the real me anymore.

 I could grab something else from one of my folders of generic With a K photos, but I know that it needs to be special.
-So I’m waiting for my business best-friend to come visit before I share that page.
+So I’m waiting for my photographer to come visit before I share that page.
 She’s on her way here TODAY, and we’re going to do a million photo shoots while she’s here.

-We planned ahead this time, and I am SO glad, because I think it’s one of the pieces that was missing from my other redesigns.
+We planned ahead, this time, and I am SO glad, because I think it’s one of the pieces that was missing from my other redesigns.

 Mistake #4: We think, “But I’m supposed to…” too much.